sitedata/checklyhq.com/site/content/docs/alerting/webhooks.md

 Authorization: GenieKey {{OPSGENIE_API_KEY}}
 ```

-This could be an example of a full alert body:
+This is an example of a full alert body:

 ```json
 {